 There were talks years prior to 2020 that Apple would soon move from x86-based processors from Intel to ones based on ARM architecture.
 Nonetheless, during the Worldwide Developers Conference in June 2020, the Cupertino company announced that it has begun transitioning from Intel processors to in-house designed ARM processors that would collectively form part of the Apple Silicon family.

-Apple launched in November 2020 new models of the MacBook Pro, MacBook Air, and MacBook Mini featuring a new system-on-a-chip based on ARM architecture: the Apple M1 chip.
+Apple launched in November 2020 new models of the MacBook Pro, MacBook Air, and MacBook Mini featuring a new system on a chip or SoC based on ARM architecture: the Apple M1 chip.
 This new hardware now serves as the first-generation processor of the M series of Apple Silicon processors designed in-house for the Macintosh computer and the macOS operating system.

 The Mac Transition To Apple Silicon: Understanding the Reasons Why Apple Moved from x86 Intel Processors to Custom-Built ARM Processors